SalieriC/SWADE-Spices-Flavours/documentation/plans.md

 - - Misc (everything else)

 - **Powers:**
-- - Hidden if no AB is present
+- - Hidden if no AB is present.
+Sure?, some people is confused to hell by this behaviour in core.
 - - Lists `All` and seperated by the AB.
 - - Power Points (renameable in the settings and an option to have PP for each AB or only one field in `All`, can also be completely turned off in the settings for the No PP Setting Rule)
 - - The Powers themselves.

 - **Effects:**
 - - A new tab that lists all Active Effects similar to the DnD 5e sheet, seperated by:
 - - - Temporary (if they have a set duration)
 - - - Passive (if they have no duration)
 - - - Inactive (if they are marked as suspended)